Team-Jalapeno/detox-chrome-extension/README.md

 To test the extension, you can visit our [Instagram Post](https://www.instagram.com/p/CQnJy2jLwEb/).
 As of 27 July 2021, the "text filtering" feature of the extension works only on Instagram posts and comments.
 However, the "image filtering" feature works for on all websites.

-> Note: The text filtering feature is supported only on Instagram posts, but it will soon be available on popular social media websites such as Facebook, Reddit, Discord, etc.
+> Note: The automated text filtering feature is supported only on Instagram posts, but it will soon be available on popular social media websites such as Facebook, Reddit, Discord, etc.

+### Community Flagging

+`Detox` also supports **community flagging**.
+If users find something that's offensive or inappropriate on any website (including text or images), they may report it.
+Now, if anyone else with the extension were to open the same page, the content that had been flagged will be blurred for them too!

+With the help of this feature, the community can flag inappropriate content that the AI was unable to recognize.

+**To flag content**, the user can `right-click` on a page, and click the "Report to Detox" option in the Chrome right-click menu.
+Then, the user will be able to see boxes around the items that they're hovering over, so they can click on what they want to flag.
+That's it!
+Once the flag request is received by our servers, an alert will be displayed.

 <!-- ROADMAP -->
 ## Roadmap